plone/mockup-training/overview.rst

 a JavaScript i18n framework and integration layer for Plone message catalogs.

-``js/router.js``: Framework to add routing capabilities, execute callbacks on routing and manipulating the browser history on routing.
+``js/router.js``: Framework to add routing capabilities, execute callbacks on routing, and manipulating the browser history on routing.

 ``js/ui/``: Mockup UI components for reuse in patterns (Buttons, Toolbars, etc).

 ``js/utils.js``: Generic reusable utilities for patterns.
-Current available utilies include: ``generateId``, ``Loading`` animation, ``QueryHelper`` for generating request query strings and more.
+Current available utilities include: ``generateId``, ``Loading`` animation, ``QueryHelper`` for generating request query strings and more.

 ``less/``: All LESS style files, which are needed for bundles or patterns.
-Grunt's less task default behavior is to compile a CSS file from less the less file with the same name as the bundle name.
+Grunt's less task default behavior is to compile a CSS file from the less file with the same name as the bundle name.
 For more information se the `grunt.js
 <https://github.com/plone/mockup-core/blob/87d58d984d5ab193e23f6b6fcd5883a159113b10/js/grunt.js#L53>`_
 file in ``mockup-core``.